 Payment Term And Description Amounts The Amount You Pay Designated Network or Network health plan will apply to the Annual Deductible provision under the Plan, if applicable.
 The amount that is applied to the Annual Deductible is calculated on the basis of the Allowed Amount or the Recognized Amount when applicable.
 The Annual Deductible does not include any amount that exceeds the Allowed Amount.
 Details about the way in which Allowed Amounts are determined appear at the end of the Schedule of Benefits table.
 Out-of-Pocket Limit The maximum you pay per year for the Annual Deductible, Copayments or Coinsurance.
 Once you reach the Out-of-Pocket Limit, Benefits are payable at 100% of Allowed Amounts during the rest of that year.
 The Out-of-Pocket Limit applies to Covered Health Care Services under the Plan as indicated in this Schedule of Benefits , including Covered Health Care Services provided under the Outpatient Prescription Drug Plan . \$2,000 per Covered Person, not to exceed \$4,000 for all Covered Persons in a family.
 Details about the way in which Allowed Amounts are determined appear at the end of the Schedule of Benefits table.
-The Out-of-Pocket Limit does not include any of the following and, once the Out-of-Pocket Limit has been reached, you still will be required to pay the following: Any charges for non-Covered Health Care Services.
+The Out-of-Pocket Limit does not include any of the following and, once the Out-of-Pocket Limit has been reached, you still will be required to pay the following: • Any charges for non-Covered Health Care Services.
 Charges that exceed Allowed Amounts or the Recognized Amount when applicable.
 Copayments or Coinsurance for any Covered Health Care Service shown in the Schedule of Benefits table that does not apply to the Out-of-Pocket Limit.
 Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Out-of-Pocket Limit.
-Prescription Drug Plan.
-Details about the way in which Allowed Amounts are determined appear at the end of the Schedule of Benefits table.
-The Out-of-Pocket Limit does not include any of the following and, once the Out-of-Pocket Limit has been reached, you still will be required to pay the following: Any charges for non-Covered Health Care Services.
-Charges that exceed Allowed Amounts or the Recognized Amount when applicable.
-Copayments or Coinsurance for any Covered Health Care Service shown in the Schedule of Benefits table that does not apply to the Out-of-Pocket Limit.
-Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to
+Copayment Copayment is the amount you pay (calculated as a set dollar an Covered Health Care Services.
+When Copayments apply, the an next to the description for each Covered Health Care Service.
+Please note that for Covered Health Care Services, you are resp ponsible for paying the lesser of: